ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 &nbsp;

 ## Institutional repositories
-For datasets that do not fit into domain-specific repositories, it is recommendeed to use an institutional repository if your institution provides one.
-Institutional repositories are often general-purpose repositories with the intention of only being used by researchers at that specific institution.
-See below a selection of institutional repositories offered by Swedish academic institution operating in the life sciences.
+For datasets that do not fit into domain-specific repositories, it is recommended to use an institutional repository if available.
+These repositories are often general-purpose repositories with the intention of only being used by researchers at that specific institution.
+See below a selection of available repositories offered by Swedish academic institutions operating in the life sciences.

 <p>
   <a class="btn btn-primary" data-bs-toggle="collapse" href="#collapseExample8" role="button" aria-expanded="false" aria-controls="collapseExample8">